puppetlabs/puppet-instruqt-tracks/pe601-lab-3-0-schedule-plans-in-production-with-orchestrator/01-schedule-plans-in-prod-with-orchestrator/assignment.md

 15. Copy the link into a new browser tab, enter the password **puppetlabs**, and click **Reset password**.<br><br>
 16. Close the browser tab and click the **Close** link in the PE console.

-Use PQL and an access token to schedule a plan run for production with the Orchestrator API
+Use PQL and an access token to schedule a plan run for production with the orchestrator API
 ========

 1. 🔀 Switch to the **Primary Server** tab.<br><br>